codus/codelog/README.md

 ### Preview a Release

-Sometimes, you just want to check the developed changes, or preview how the next release will look like, to do so, you can pass the `[-p|--preview]` option on the `release` and `bump` commands.
+Sometimes, you just want to check the developed changes or preview how the next release will look like.
+To do so, you can pass the `[-p|--preview]` option on the `release` and `bump` commands.
 For instance, the following:

 ``` bash
 $ codelog release 1.0.0 --preview